-Each of our spacious LDR rooms allow you to remain in one birthing suite during labor and the birth of your baby.
+Each of our spacious LDR rooms allow you to remain in one birthing suit during labor and the birth of your baby.

 Laboring mothers are offered a range of options for pain relief.
 Options include comfort measures, pain medications and epidurals.
 We are proud to have the only in-house 24/7 nurse anesthetist service in the area.

 To promote the mother-infant bonding process, we encourage mothers to room-in with their infant.
 For this reason, mother-baby couplet care is provided by the same nurse each shift.
-However, when rest is necessary, your baby will receive loving care from our experienced nursery staff.
+However, when erst is necessary, your baby will receive loving care from our experienced nursing staff.